Parsley Plant: How To Grow, Harvest & Use Them

 Here are a few fun facts about parsley plants!

-- When cooking with parsley, add it near the end of cooking for the best flavor.
+- When cooking with parsley, add it near the end for the best flavor.

 - You can use fresh whole parsley leaves or chop them up.